 King, Daniel.
 "Imerys."
 Asbestos.com.
 Last modified March 2, 2023. https://www.asbestos.com/companies/imerys/.

 Imerys and Asbestos in Luzenac Group Talc

 Imerys is a leading talc producer, supplying about 15% of the world’s talc.
 It operates mines and processing facilities in Europe, North America, Asia and Australia.
 Its open-cast mine in Three Forks, Montana, is the largest talc operation in the United States.

-Imerys did not play a major role in the asbestos industry during the 20th century.
-Rather, the company’s liability for asbestos exposure came with its acquisition of the Luzenac Group, a major talc supplier.
+The company did not play a major role in the asbestos industry during the 20th century.
+Rather, Imerys’ liability for asbestos exposure came with its acquisition of the Luzenac Group, a major talc supplier.

-Imerys Talc is liable for diseases caused by asbestos-contaminated talc mined by the Luzenac Group during the 20th century.
-Imerys disputes its talc has ever caused cancer, but recent lawsuits involving the company have been successful.
+Imerys Talc America is liable for diseases caused by asbestos-contaminated talc mined by the Luzenac Group during the 20th century.
+Imerys disputes its talc has ever caused cancer, but recent lawsuits involving the company have been successful for plaintiffs.

 The Luzenac Group was named after the French village where it was founded in the 1840s.
 The nearby mine at Trimouns has since become one of the world’s largest talc-mining operations.

 In 1988, the company was bought by the mining group Rio Tinto.
-It was then sold to Imerys in 2011, and the division is now known as Imerys Talc.
+It was then sold to Imerys in 2011, and the division was known as Imerys Talc.
+Today the division is known as Imerys Performance Additives.

 Talc is the softest naturally occurring mineral, and it has a variety of uses.
 Manufacturers use it in paper, paints, plastics, ceramics and many types of building materials.
 Talc is also an ingredient in some fertilizers and pesticides.